ryanpitts/journalists-guide-datasets/datasets/ipeds.md

 Schools with multiple campuses usually have a separate entry for every campus, but sometimes they'll be lumped together into one IPEDS id.
-In addition to the IPEDS id, you may want to find the FICE code (this was used historically and still the primary ID reports reference) and the newer OPE id (only Title IV schools have this).
+In addition to the IPEDS id, you may want to find the FICE code (this was used historically and still the primary ID many reports reference) and the newer OPE id (only Title IV schools have this).

 ### The Glossary